kairozu/kairozu.github.io/updates/_posts/2021-04-15-aibo-japanese.md

     audio.play();
 }
 </script>
-This is still a work in progress!
+Some people have imported an Aibo from Japan, without the ability to register them and change languages.
+This is a compilation of Japanese Aibo commands to use with those Aibo.
+</br /><br />
 The English given below is the English approximation of the Japanese command, <b>not the literal English version of the command</b>.
 The translations and phonetic attempts are best-effort, but many sounds and meanings don't have literal equivalents.
-Please let me know if you spot any errors.
+I've tried to make this friendly to those without any familiarity with the Japanese language, but some of the phonetic descriptions are still a bit ambiguous -- please use the recordings to double check any pronunciation uncertainty.
+Please let me know if you spot any errors or if you have questions: a@cryptogramber.com.
 <br /><br />
-To Do: add ~50 more commands, verify commands which do/don't require cloud access, verify commands which do/don't require premium access
+Some of these will require cloud or premium access; I've made a note where I know that to be the case.
 <br />
 <h4>気持ち / kimochi / feelings (praise & scolding)</h4>
 <table>